 - Health and safety procedures

 Paramedical estheticians may need to be licensed under state law.
 States may have specific licenses for estheticians or require an esthetician to hold a cosmetology license.
 In most states a person must meet education and work experience requirements, pay a fee, and complete an application to get a license.

 Paramedical Esthetician Outlook

-According to the BLS, the job growth for skincare specialists, such as paramedical estheticians, is expected to be 12% from 2014-2024, which is faster than average.
-The BLS states that, for all personal appearance workers, job growth is expected to be 10% during the same time frame.
+According to the BLS, the job growth for skincare specialists, such as paramedical estheticians, is expected to increase much faster than the average from 2018-2028.
+The BLS states that aout 71,800 workers were employed in 2018, whereas employment of nearly 79,600 is anticipated for 2028.

 However, because paramedical estheticians are grouped with skincare specialists working in vastly different environments, such as salons and spas, it is difficult to determine exactly what the BLS statistics mean for this occupation.
 The number of jobs for skincare specialists is expected to increase at a faster than average rate over the next few years, but many of these new positions are likely to be in personal care services.
 The median salary is below that of all occupations, but the BLS data suggests that those working in a medical environment, such as paramedical estheticians, earn almost 33% more.